tssudhish/hsbc_cc_extractor/README.md

 - `argparse`: Used for parsing command-line arguments.
 - `logging`: Used for logging messages during the execution of the code.
 - `sys`: Used for interacting with the Python interpreter.
+- `sqlite3`: temporarily used to create sql database for the same information.